 Extended Classtime is available for kindergarten–grade 8 students between 7 a.m. and 6 p.m.
 Half-day kindergarten students may enroll in the extended session adjacent to their program.
 Extended Classtime is structured and organized.
 Activities vary and may include games, crafts, robotics, and foreign languages as well as outside play, homework time, and snack time.

-All-day preschool students may arrive as early as 7 a.m. and stay as late as 6 p.m.
+Preschool students enrolled in all-day programs may arrive as early as 7 a.m. and stay as late as 6 p.m. at no additional cost.